-But just like white, when too much of it is on, it can be jarring.
+But just like any color, when too much of it is on, it can be jarring.
 Personal skin tone also has to be taken into account when dealing with dark brown suits.

 Thinking outside of the box?
 Then burgundy or a marron suit can be an interesting color for you.
 Both are royal colors, dark and rich.
 Many consider them alternative, but I think they can be pretty formal.
 They look outstanding on tuxedos as well.